littleweaver/littleweaver/Policy/bylaws.markdown

 Membership
 ----------

-Being a member of Little Weaver Web Collective entails the following responsibilities, some of which may be waived for certain periods of time and on a case-by-case basis:
+Being a member of Little Weaver Web Collective requires adherence to the Little Weaver mission and to its bylaws and policies.
+Adherence to individual policies may be waived for certain periods of time and on a case-by-case basis.

-* completion of the minimum number of work hours each pay period (currently 40 hrs per 4 week period).
-* attendance at all-member meetings (currently held weekly).
-* adherence to the Little Weaver mission and to its bylaws and policies.

 Membership also comes with these rights:

 * being a voting participant in collective decision-making.
 * partial legal ownership of the company.
 * payment in accordance with Little Weaver policies (currently sharing 80% of profits, divided by percentage of hours worked, as detailed in “Income”).

 Ownership and Decision Making